shaypal5/gender_augmented_twitter_network/README.rst

 * `SPEKS <https://github.com/shaypal5/speks>`_ - Text-based gender prediction for Twitter in Python (a Python 3 packaging I wrote for other people's code).

+Use
+---

+The code used to generate the *twikwak17* dataset is packaged in a Python package named ``twikwak17``.
+You can install this package by running the ``pip install twikwak17`` command from anywhere in your system (to install the package from the global PyPI server), or install it from source by running the ``pip install .`` command from the root directory of a local clone of this reporsitory on your system.

+Once installed, you can run the generation process - and related operations, like running parts of the genration process or generating samples of the source datasets - by using the newly installed ``twikwak`` command.
+Run ``twikwak --help`` to see the possible sub-commands and how to use the tool.

+You can, of course, only generate the dataset yourself assuming you have the two source datasets.
+In any case, I would recommend downloading the generated dataset (see the download section) rather than generating it yourself.

 Process
 -------